 - “Big Pharma” has long-term contracts with your competitors.
 So come back in a year or two.

 - “The kit format” doesn’t fit their internal working processes and routines.

-- They need a certain amount of items produced and delivered on a monthly basis — a quantity you can’t provide at the moment.
+- They need a certain amount of items produced and delivered monthly — a quantity you can’t provide at the moment.

-- Price isn’t the major concern for large companies.
+- Price isn’t the primary concern for large companies.
 They need to see your technology in action for a couple of years.